calmh/deprecated_lfucache/README.md

 criteria.
 This is useful for example when using the package as a write cache for a database, where items must be written to the backing store on eviction.

+It is safe to make calls on the cache concurrently from multiple goroutines.

 ### Example

     c := lfucache.Create(1024)